openvswitch/ovs/tutorial/Tutorial.md

 accompanies the tutorial, that constructs a software simulated network environment based on Open vSwitch.

-You can use "ovs-sandbox" three ways:
+You can use `ovs-sandbox` three ways:

-    * If you have already installed Open vSwitch on your system, then you should be able to just run "ovs-sandbox" from this directory without any options.
+  * If you have already installed Open vSwitch on your system, then you should be able to just run `ovs-sandbox` from this directory without any options.

   * If you have not installed Open vSwitch (and you do not want to install it), then you can build Open vSwitch according to the instructions in INSTALL, without installing it.
-Then run "./ovs-sandbox -b DIRECTORY" from this directory, substituting the Open vSwitch build directory for DIRECTORY.
+Then run `./ovs-sandbox -b DIRECTORY` from this directory, substituting the Open vSwitch build directory for DIRECTORY.

-    * As a slight variant on the latter, you can run "make sandbox" from an Open vSwitch build directory.
+  * As a slight variant on the latter, you can run `make sandbox` from an Open vSwitch build directory.

 When you run ovs-sandbox, it does the following:

   1. CAUTION: Deletes any subdirectory of the current directory named "sandbox" and any files in that directory.

   2. Creates a new directory "sandbox" in the current directory.

   3. Sets up special environment variables that ensure that Open vSwitch programs will look inside the "sandbox" directory instead of in the Open vSwitch installation directory.

   4. If you are using a built but not installed Open vSwitch, installs the Open vSwitch manpages in a subdirectory of "sandbox" and adjusts the MANPATH environment variable to point to this directory.
-This means that you can use, for example, "man ovs-vsctl" to see a manpage for the ovs-vsctl program that you built.
+This means that you can use, for example, `man ovs-vsctl` to see a manpage for the ovs-vsctl program that you built.

   5. Creates an empty Open vSwitch configuration database under "sandbox".

   6. Starts ovsdb-server running under "sandbox".

   7. Starts ovs-vswitchd running under "sandbox", passing special options that enable a special "dummy" mode for testing.

   8. Starts a nested interactive shell inside "sandbox".

 At this point, you can run all the usual Open vSwitch utilities from the nested shell environment.
 You can, for example, use ovs-vsctl to